zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 #### How to Use Spring Cloud Gateway

-- create a new project for the gateway
+- Create a new project for the gateway
-- install the library
+- Install the library
-- set it up as a eureka client
+- Set it up as a eureka client
-- add the configurations
+- Add the configurations

 ```java
 @SpringBootApplication